visit/citybreak-online/source/includes/_templatepage.md

 If a hidden input field with the name attribute set to *‘__VIEWSTATE’* is encountered, it will be replaced with a comment stating the field was removed.
 If you are using .NET WebForms a form tag will most likely wrap the entire page.
 That form element will be removed (since it wraps all elements of the page, and we want to make sure that we don’t pass too much unnecessary data back and forth from the client to the server).

 #### Citybreak Online content div
-The Citybreak Online will download the file, parse it, modify it as necessary and split the content in two parts: one header and one footer.
-You should define a div tag with the id attribute set to *‘cb_init_bookingengine’*  where you would like the Online content to be injected.

 ```html
 <div id="cb_init_bookingengine">